 Growth Resources Online

-Fresh, heartfelt essays and observations on the Christian walk shared by Dr Mike.
+Fresh, heartfelt essays and observations that uncover psychological insights from Scripture shared by Dr Mike.
 You’ll find these essays to be surprisingly honest, refreshingly candid, and truly inspiring . . . food for your soul.

 Soul Food is a benefit exclusively for our Members.
 However, from time to time we post samples here which are freely available to all.
 We hope you enjoy!